wombleton/gitlaw-nz/acts/P/Parole Act 2002.md

     *   (b) the manner in which the record is amended.

-    (4) If the offender is dissatisfied with the outcome of the review, he or she may appeal the review to the court that imposed the sentence, in which case [Part 4][400] of the Summary Proceedings Act 1957, or (as the case may require) [Part 13][401] of the Crimes Act 1961, applies so far as it is applicable and with any necessary modifications, to the appeal.
+    (4) If the offender is dissatisfied with the outcome of the review, he or she may appeal the review to the court that imposed the sentence, in which case [subpart 4][404] of Part 6 of the Criminal Procedure Act 2011 applies so far as it is applicable and with any necessary modifications, to the appeal.

     (5) An extradition offender or an ICC offender or a MACM offender (as defined in [section 93][138]) may exercise the rights in this section to review and appeal a record of pre-sentence detention (as recorded on their relevant certificates) in the same way as any other offender may seek a review and appeal against a determination of the record of pre-sentence detention.

-    Compare: 1985 No 120 [s 81(1), (4)--(6)][382], [81A(3), (4), (9), (10)][383], [81B(3), (4), (8)--(10)][384]
+    Compare: 1985 No 120 [s 81(1), (4)--(6)][384], [81A(3), (4), (9), (10)][385], [81B(3), (4), (8)--(10)][386]

     Section 92(1): amended, on 1 June 2005, by [section 206][237] of the Corrections Act 2004 (2004 No 50).

     Section 92(1): amended, on 1 September 2004, by [section 51][238] of the Criminal Procedure (Mentally Impaired Persons) Act 2003 (2003 No 115).

+    Section 92(4): amended, on 1 July 2013, by [section 413][257] of the Criminal Procedure Act 2011 (2011 No 81).

-    Section 92(5): amended, on 30 June 2002, by [section 18(2)][398] of the Mutual Assistance in Criminal Matters Amendment Act 2002 (2002 No 23).
+    Section 92(5): amended, on 30 June 2002, by [section 18(2)][402] of the Mutual Assistance in Criminal Matters Amendment Act 2002 (2002 No 23).

 ##### 93 Definition of extradition offender and ICC offender and MACM offender

 *   (1) An offender is an _extradition offender_ for the purpose of [sections 91][136] and [92][137] if---

-    *   (a) the offender was convicted following his or her extradition to New Zealand of the offence to which the extradition related, or of any other offence for which he or she could be tried in New Zealand in accordance with [section 64][402] of the Extradition Act 1999 as a result of that extradition; and
+    *   (a) the offender was convicted following his or her extradition to New Zealand of the offence to which the extradition related, or of any other offence for which he or she could be tried in New Zealand in accordance with [section 64][405] of the Extradition Act 1999 as a result of that extradition; and

     *   (b) the offender was detained in custody in the country from where the offender was extradited in relation to the request for extradition; and

-    *   (c) a certificate under [section 62][394] of the Extradition Act 1999 was obtained showing the total period during which the offender was held in custody in relation to the request for extradition.
+    *   (c) a certificate under [section 62][398] of the Extradition Act 1999 was obtained showing the total period during which the offender was held in custody in relation to the request for extradition.

     (2) An offender is an _ICC offender_ if---

-    *   (a) [section 98(1)][403] of the International Crimes and International Criminal Court Act 2000 applies to the offender; and
+    *   (a) [section 98(1)][406] of the International Crimes and International Criminal Court Act 2000 applies to the offender; and

-    *   (b) a certificate was obtained under [section 99][395] of the International Crimes and International Criminal Court Act 2000 showing the total period during which the offender was held in custody overseas in relation to a request by the ICC before the imposition of sentence in New Zealand.
+    *   (b) a certificate was obtained under [section 99][399] of the International Crimes and International Criminal Court Act 2000 showing the total period during which the offender was held in custody overseas in relation to a request by the ICC before the imposition of sentence in New Zealand.

     (3) An offender is a _MACM offender_ if---

-    *   (a) [section 41A][404] of the Mutual Assistance in Criminal Matters Act 1992 applies to the offender; and
+    *   (a) [section 41A][407] of the Mutual Assistance in Criminal Matters Act 1992 applies to the offender; and

-    *   (b) a certificate was obtained under [section 41B][396] of the Mutual Assistance in Criminal Matters Act 1992 showing the total period during which the offender was held in custody overseas in relation to a request by a foreign country before the imposition of sentence in New Zealand.
+    *   (b) a certificate was obtained under [section 41B][400] of the Mutual Assistance in Criminal Matters Act 1992 showing the total period during which the offender was held in custody overseas in relation to a request by a foreign country before the imposition of sentence in New Zealand.

-    Compare: 1985 No 120 [ss 81A(1)][383], [81B(1)][384]
+    Compare: 1985 No 120 [ss 81A(1)][385], [81B(1)][386]

-    Section 93 heading: amended, on 30 June 2002, by [section 18(3)][398] of the Mutual Assistance in Criminal Matters Amendment Act 2002 (2002 No 23).
+    Section 93 heading: amended, on 30 June 2002, by [section 18(3)][402] of the Mutual Assistance in Criminal Matters Amendment Act 2002 (2002 No 23).

-    Section 93(3): added, on 30 June 2002, by [section 18(4)][398] of the Mutual Assistance in Criminal Matters Amendment Act 2002 (2002 No 23).
+    Section 93(3): added, on 30 June 2002, by [section 18(4)][402] of the Mutual Assistance in Criminal Matters Amendment Act 2002 (2002 No 23).

 ##### 94 Time ceases to run in certain circumstances